Jetstar: Cabins

 Jetstar offers either pre-purchased meals on wheels or buy on board service with food and beverages.

 In-flight entertainment

 The airline has an eponymously named inflight magazine.
 In November 2011, Jetstar became the first airline to offer passengers iPads for use as in-flight entertainment devices.
 The units, which are pre-loaded with movies, games, and magazines, are provided on flights over two hours duration and are available for a fee in Economy Class but are complimentary in the international Business Class cabin, although some aircraft have seat back entertainment screens.
 The options available are changed on a bi-monthly basis depending on customer feedback forms which are collected by head office through a random selection process.

 Jetstar's Boeing 787 aircraft are fitted with 10-inch seat-back on-demand entertainment screens in business class and 9-inch screens in economy class.
+While complimentary for Business Class passengers, Economy Class passengers will need to pre-purchase access to the on-demand entertainment screens or buy it on board.